Bochicchio3/Controlling_the_KINOVA7DOF/README2.md

 $$ \eta = \tilde M ^{-1}(\tilde M(q)\ddot{q_d}+  \tilde C(q, \dot q)\dot q + \tilde G(q)) $$ -->

-Where $\eta$ depends non linearly from q.
+Where $\eta$ depents non linearly from q.

 ### Pick and Place Results Overview

-The image shows the PD, compensated PD, PID, Computed Torque, and reference signals for the pick and place task.
+The PD surely is the easiest control, but suffers severe limits in terms of both hypotesis and performances.
+Gravity needs to be compensated to allow it converges to the desired value.

 The integral component can compensate for some of the limits of the PD independent controller, however it was extremely difficult to achieve a good tuning.